Best & Worst Dodge Durango Years

 The Worst Years: 1999, 1998

 The 1999 model, unfortunately, didn’t fare much better.
-This year saw a spike in total engine failure complaints, especially regarding the Magnum V8, with scenarios ranging from sudden stops to failures while in motion.
+This year saw a surge in total engine failure complaints, especially regarding the Magnum V8, with scenarios ranging from sudden stops to failures while in motion.

-See NHTSA 1998, 1999, 2000, 2001 Dodge Durango recalls and complaints.
+See NHTSA 1998, 1999, 2000, 2001 Dodge Durango recollections and grievances.

 Best & Worst Years for Dodge Durango 2nd Generation (2004-2009)